benbalter/benbalter.github.com/_posts/posts/2012-10-15-open-source-is-not-a-verb.md

 ---
 published: true
 title: "Open Source is not a verb"
-description: "Open source, at its core, is actually not about code, but about connecting people around a shared vision to encourage collaborative problem solving."
+excerpt: "Open source, at its core, is actually not about code, but about connecting people around a shared vision to encourage collaborative problem solving."
 author: "Benjamin J. Balter"
 layout: post
 comments: true